John Wolcott of Kent Co. MD, 1630-c.1650

 (5) Ann Wolcott, b. c.1760.

-NOTE:The family of Philip Willcutt of MA is placed here because there is no record of him immigrating to America or being born here or elsewhere, and the DNA of his descendant is nearly identical with that of one of the descendants of William Walcutt of Maryland (1761-1833).
-Philip's second son and daughter were named for his wife's parents, so perhaps his eldest son and daughter, John and Elizabeth, were named for his parents.
+NOTE: The family of Philip Willcutt of MA is placed here because there is no record of him immigrating to America or being born here or elsewhere, and the DNA of his descendant is nearly identical with that of one of the descendants of William Walcutt of Maryland (1761-1833).
+Philip's second daughter and second son were named Deborah and Joseph for his wife's parents, so perhaps his eldest daughter and son, Elizabeth and John, were named for his parents.

 (2?)
 John?; m.
 Elizabeth?